PAHdb/pyPAHdb/_sources/background.rst.txt

 Features
 ------------------

-The purpose of pypahdb is to derive astronomical parameters directly from *JWST* observations, but the tool is not limited to *JWST* observations alone.
-Pypahdb is the light version of a full suite of Python software tools\ [#]_ that is an analog of the off-line IDL tools\ [#]_.
+The purpose of pyPAHdb is to derive astronomical parameters directly from *JWST* observations, but the tool is not limited to *JWST* observations alone.
+PyPAHdb is the light version of a full suite of Python software tools\ [#]_ that is an analog of the off-line IDL tools\ [#]_.
 A feature comparison is presented in the table below.
-Pypahdb will enable PAH experts and non-experts alike to analyze and interpret astronomical PAH emission spectra.
+PyPAHdb will enable PAH experts and non-experts alike to analyze and interpret astronomical PAH emission spectra.